sumitmaji/usefulcommands/kubernetes/README.md

     - Granting access to a group
     ```shell
     # This assign cluster-admin role to dashboard:master group, any user
-    # Who belongs to this group will have cluster admin role.
+    # Who belongs to this group will have cluster admin role. name under subjects tags
+    # can contain any group name
     cat <<EOF | kubectl create -f -
     apiVersion: rbac.authorization.k8s.io/v1
     kind: ClusterRoleBinding